steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ### General
     Today
         Should Solver write the Mesh directly to store?
+            Should SynchronizeGeneratedFile copy OBJ file or no files?
         How should the Explorer File Output be refactored?
+        Add download link for Mesh.

         Python API Tool
             Write a mechanism to generate all models.